LandRegistry/land-registry-elements/README.md

 ### Doing
 ### MVP

-- Empty out footer
-  - remove telephone numbers
-  - remove OGL
 - Do I need to build the login form?
 - What things can we update on webseal
   - Can I ship my clientside validation?
   - Can we edit 403 pages etc?
-- Can we pop the language switcher in the footer
 - Investigate whether we can expose our assets using sass-eyeglass (https://github.com/sass-eyeglass/eyeglass)

 ### Questions